CIS565-Fall-2022/Project4-CUDA-Denoiser/INSTRUCTION.md

 ## Part 3 - Performance Analysis

 The point of denoising is to reduce the number of samples-per-pixel/pathtracing iterations needed to achieve an acceptably smooth image.
+You should provide analysis and charts for the following:

-You should assess how much time denoising adds to your renders, as well as:
+* how much time denoising adds to your renders
 * how denoising influences the number of iterations needed to get an "acceptably smooth" result
-* how it impacts runtime at different resolutions
+* how denoising at different resolutions impacts runtime
+* how varying filter sizes affect performance

+In addition to the above, you should also analyze your denoiser on a qualitative level:
+* how visual results vary with filter size -- does the visual quality scale uniformly with filter size?
-* how effective/ineffective it is with different material types
+* how effective/ineffective is this method with different material types

-Note that "acceptably smooth" is somewhat subjective - we will leave the means for image comparison up to you, but image diffing tools may be a good place to start, and can help visually convey differences between two images.

-Also compare visual results and performance for varying filter sizes.

-Be sure to compare across different scenes as well - for example, between `cornell.txt` and `cornell_ceiling_light.txt`.
+* how do results compare across different scenes - for example, between `cornell.txt` and `cornell_ceiling_light.txt`.
 Does one scene produce better denoised results?
 Why or why not?

+Note that "acceptably smooth" is somewhat subjective - we will leave the means for image comparison up to you, but image diffing tools may be a good place to start, and can help visually convey differences between two images.

 Extra Credit
 ===